penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-classrooms-classroom-properties-bannedframetemplate.md

 engineInputGHCSchema#/properties/ghcData/properties/classRooms/items/properties/frameTemplate
 ```

-Templates with only banned sections of the frames.
+Template with only banned preferences.

 > It is used when the element cannot have non-preferred sections.